China inspects for coal hoarding at northern ports - sources

 Officials conducted research at Caofeidian port and held meetings with port companies and coal trading firms on Thursday before heading to the nearby Jingtang and Qinhuangdao ports, according to three people familiar with the matter.

-The five departments and the ports of Caofeidian, Jingtang and Qinhuangdao did not immediately response to Reuters requests seeking comment.
+The northern port of Caofeidian, Jingtang and Qinhuangdao did not immediately response to Reuters requests seeking comment.

 The inspectors did not specify if their investigation would target thermal coal or would include coking coal, the person said.